Supraboy981322/dotnix/README.md

 - Firefox (backup browser)
 - Chromium (my school requires it)
 - Tor Browser (for finding Linux ISOs)
 - Tailscale
-- Nvidia open drivers
+- Nvidia open drivers (Nvidia sucks, I don't have money to buy a new GPU)
-- NeoVim
+- NeoVim (the superior code editor)
 - Waybar
 - Distrobox
 - Konsole (just a preference)